+Due to \theanine's graph-based procedures, the response generator may access different amounts of memories during RG depending on given contexts (\ie, queries used by the retriever) and when the conversation takes place (\ie, an earlier or a later session), whereas conventional methods~\citep{xu-etal-2022-beyond, bae2022keep} often have a fixed number $k$ of memories retrieved for RG.
+Therefore, to further quantify the effect of our proposed timeline-based management and augmentation, we compare \theanine to Memory Retrieval with a \textit{dynamic} $k$, where k dynamically changes based on the number of collected memories in \theanine for each specific test data.
+In other words, if \theanine uses timelines to collect $k$ memories during RG for a test instance $\mathcal{D}_{i}$, baselines will also be retrieving $k$ memories for generating a response for $\mathcal{D}_{i}$.

+In Table~\ref{tab:dynamic_k}, we can observe that when the number of memories is matched, ours outperforms both baselines despite the same amount of memories being provided.
+We assume this is because: (i) our graph-based retrieval helps us collect more beneficial memories than conventional retrieval; (ii) addressing the relation between events and shaping them based on dialogue contexts can facilitate richer contextual cues for RG.

-\paragraph{Growing span of memories.} Another inquiry left might be whether the growing span of memory would hinder memory retrieval in \theanine if there ever were hundreds of sessions.
-Although this can be a serious issue for conventional memory retrieval, we argue that it will be much mitigated in \theanine because: (i) We retrieve relevant memories \textit{as a whole} in the form of timelines.
-This works as a safety net in scenarios where an important memory is missed out in top-$k$ retrieval -- it might still be retrieved along with the timeline; (ii) We perform timeline refinements.
-Similarly, this also acts as a second insurance against mis-retrieved memories that are actually not helpful.
+\paragraph{Growing span of memories.} Another inquiry is whether the growing span of memory will eventually hinder retrieval in \theanine if there ever are hundreds of sessions.
+Although this may be a serious issue for conventional methods, we presume that it will be partially mitigated in \theanine, as: (i) We retrieve relevant memories \textit{as a whole} in the form of timelines.
+This serves as a safety net in scenarios where an important memory is missed out in top-$k$ retrieval--it may be collected via the linked structure; (ii) We refine retrieved timelines based on current dialogue such that they provide tailored information for RG.
+This acts as a second insurance against sub-optimal retrieval.